varianter/vibes/frontend/README.md

 See [project root README](../README.md).

-## MSAL is only client-side
-Thats why "use client" is used on multiple places

 ## Issues
 This seem to be a bug in the MUI package.
 It is only triggered when importing styled from `@mui/material`: